 Or, regaling them with tales of slipping into dreamy little ports, that because of their size, large cruise ships must simply sail by, but which those millionaires easily call home….And of perhaps laying back at night on a Balinese bed on deck, and counting the stars as a yacht’s steward offered yet another of your favorite drinks…Friends could be forgiven for suggesting you are dreaming.
 And, in truth, you can tell them they are right, for your honeymoon was seadreaming…

 SeaDreaming the Mediterranean aboard one of the yachts of SeaDream Yacht Club, vessels that while called yachts are in fact mega motor-cruisers with just 56 staterooms for a maximum 112 guests looked after by a super-attentive 95 crew.
-And so pampered are these guests, that every year the SeaDream I & SeaDream II twins are voted by rating agencies and in cruise ship passenger surveys; world’s best boutique vessels for dining, service and value.
+And so pampered are these guests, that every year the SeaDream I & SeaDream II twins are voted by rating agencies and in cruise ship passenger surveys; world’s best boutique vessels for dining, service, and value.

-Yet, they are not the exclusive preserve of the millionaire classes, with prices for sailings in the Mediterranean starting from an affordable US$4,299 per person double occupancy for a 7-night voyage.
 And best of all, you won’t have to worry about that bane of the cruise-goer; additional onboard costs in bars and “alternative” restaurants that can just seem to add up and up.
 Because once aboard SeaDream I & SeaDream II, you can virtually put away the wallet or purse: included in your fare is all 5-star dining, wines with lunch and dinner, premium-label drinks from the open bars, nightly pre-dinner cocktail gatherings, use of a 30-course golf simulator and a state of the art fitness center… even crew gratuities.

 They’ve also a whole range of complimentary power and sail watercraft, from jet skis to laser sailboats, catamarans, kayaks, stand-up paddle boards, water skis, wake boards, a banana boat and others that can be used where local authorities permit.
 Plus, if you are looking to a bit of exercise while enjoying local attractions in ports of call, complimentary mountain bikes for excursions ashore, as well as daily complimentary Tai Chi and Yoga sessions, or more quietly a library with over 1,000 books and magazines.